COVID-19 – We are committed to helping keep our clients and employees safe and connected 301-468-3220 - See Updates

 Without the appropriate estate planning documents, the state will decide who is going to make decisions for you.
 Moreover, the process of appointing someone to make decisions for you is burdensome and costly and can take weeks, if not months, to enact.
 To avoid these undesirable results, our team will work with you during these difficult times to ensure that you have the right documents in place.

-As part of our contribution to combat the effects of this pandemic, we have decided to offer unmarried Maryland, DC, and Virginia residents between the ages of 18-25 (new clients only) a collection of critical medical documents — Advanced Medical Directive (Medical or Health Care Power of Attorney), Financial Power of Attorney, and HIPAA forms for a single fee of $400, per person.
+As part of our contribution to combat the effects of this pandemic and reduce anxiety, we have decided to offer our community (Maryland, DC, and Virginia residents ages 18+) a collection of critical medical documents — Advanced Medical Directive (Medical or Health Care Power of Attorney), Financial Power of Attorney, and HIPPA forms for a single fee of $400, per person.
 We are offering consultations by phone and video conference.
 Contact us to schedule a consultation.